Tokyo Mirage Sessions ♯FE: Plot

-Tokyo Mirage Sessions ♯FE opens five years before the game's main events: at an opera attended by a young Tsubasa and Yashiro, everyone apart from Tsubasa vanishes without a trace.
-In the present, Itsuki encounters Tsubasa at the One of Millennium talent audition event, where she is hoping to begin her career as an idol.
-The MC is possessed by a hostile Mirage, and everyone in the building apart from Itsuki and Tsubasa is stripped of their Performa.
-Itsuki follows Tsubasa into the Idolasphere, and both are attacked by hostile Mirages.
-Awakening to their Performa, they use it to cleanse the Mirages: their attackers are revealed to be Chrom and Caeda, who ally with Itsuki and Tsubasa respectively.
-With help from Touma, who is the Mirage Master to Cain, the party frees the MC from the hostile Mirage's control.
-Leaving the Idolasphere, they encounter Maiko, who offers them positions alongside Touma in Fortuna Entertainment so they can both forward their entertainment careers and help fight Mirage attacks alongside Kiria and her Mirage Tharja.
-They are aided by Tiki, who is suffering from amnesia similarly to the other allied Mirages.
+In modern-day Tokyo, Itsuki accompanies Tsubasa to a talent audition.
+Hostile Mirages attack, and the two end up in the Idolasphere where they are attacked by Chrom and Caeda.
+Itsuki uses his Performa energy to cleanse the Mirages, prompting Chrom and Caeda to join them.
+With help from Touma and Kiria, respectively partnered with the Mirages Cain and Tharja, they defeat the Mirage's leader.
+Itsuki and Tsubasa are then enrolled in Fortuna Entertainment at Maiko's suggestion.
+They are aided by Tiki, who suffers from amnesia similar to the other allied Mirages.
 Further attacks follow at multiple locations throughout Tokyo, each focusing on leading entertainment and media figureheads being possessed by hostile Mirages: these Mirages are revealed to be servants of a greater power.
 During one mission, the group rescues producer Yatsufusa Hatanaka, who later keeps a close watch on them.
-They also gather new allies in the form of Elenora and her partner Virion; and Mamori and her partner Draug, who was the former partner of and initially possessed Barry.
-On many missions, Yashiro and his partner Navarre watch and sometimes act as an antagonistic force, before Itsuki's leadership and strength persuade Yashiro that he can help him avenge his father, who was the lead singer in the opera five years before.
-The group finds an item called a Dragonstone, which restores some of Tiki's memories.
-She reveals that she and the other friendly Mirages unsuccessfully attempted to stop the dark mage Gharnef from summoning the Shadow Dragon Medeus into their native realm with a ceremony called the Opera of Shadows.
-Tiki was banished into the Idolasphere, which acted as an intermediate dimension between the real world and her world, and she was instrumental in preventing Gharnef from performing the Opera of Shadows a second time to enter the real world as his native realm had become drained of artistic energy.
-His attempt sparked the mass disappearance of five years before, and Tiki shielded both Tsubasa and Yashiro at the cost of her memories.
+They also gather new allies in the form of Elenora and her partner Virion; and Mamori and her partner Draug, the former partner of and initially possessed Barry.
+On many missions, Yashiro and his partner Navarre watch and sometimes act as an antagonistic force, before Itsuki persuades Yashiro that he can help him avenge his father, who vanished from an opera performance five years earlier in a Mirage attack that only Tsubasa and Yashiro survived.